Last Updated on

 If you purchase the walker here on Amazon you get a free storage bag suitable for keeping your personal items safe and secure.

 The bag is quite a good size and measures 16.5″ wide x 6″ deep x 12.5″ high.
 More than enough room for your purse, wallet, keys, a good book, and even some groceries.
 It’s made of a high quality polyester, secures your items with dual zippers, and simply snaps on and off the frame of the walker when you need it.

 The UPWalker Lite was developed and designed in the US and overall build quality and attention to detail is really quite good.
 Some walkers have a tendency to do a Bill Haley (“shake, rattle and roll”) when moving around, but the UPWalker is smooth and quiet even on bumpy surfaces.
 All the components look solid and feel like they will last a lifetime.
 The frame comes with a lifetime warranty and other components such as the wheels, brakes, seat, handgrips, and armrests come with a 6-month manufacturer warranty.

 UPWalker Lite Price

 Click here to see today’s price on Amazon — The price of the UPWalker Lite is one of the few small criticisms we have of the unit.
-At a RRP of $545.00 it is more expensive than most of the other upright walkers on the market.
+The RRP is more expensive than most of the other upright walkers on the market.
 (It is however cheaper than the original UPWalker which is a positive.)
 So where does the extra money go?
 You do get a higher build quality than most other products, and small touches like the “sit-to-stand” handles and beverage holder are very handy.